Huntington Hartford Gallery of Modern Art

 Aeolian-Skinner Organ Co., Inc.

 Boston, Mass.
-A – Opus 1400 (1964)
+A – Opus 1400 (1963 contract)

 Electro-pneumatic action

-3 manuals, 38 stops, 37 ranks, 2,125 pipes
+3 manuals, 38 registers, 26 stops, 37 ranks, 2,125 pipes

-The Aeolian-Skinner organ in the Hartford Gallery of Modern Art was installed in a chamber just off a landing on a stairway which connected all floors.
-William Self, then-organist and choirmaster at St. Thomas Church, served as consultant and also presented the first public performance during a benefit party hosted by Mrs. Isaac Gimbel of Gimbel Brothers Department Stores.
-Virgil Fox promoted the use of this organ, which would have been otherwise neglected.
-The organ was moved around 1980 to the United Methodist Church in New Canaan, Conn.
+The organ was installed in a chamber just off a landing on a stairway which connected all floors.
+William Self, then organist and choirmaster at St. Thomas Church, served as consultant.
+Mr. Self presented an informal program on April 28, 1964 during a benefit party hosted by Mrs. Isaac Gimbel of Gimbel Brothers Department Stores.
+Virgil Fox also promoted the use of this organ, which would have been otherwise neglected.
+About 1980, the organ was moved by Gordon Auchincloss to the United Methodist Church in New Canaan, Conn. |

 |